 Building upon the OTAG recommendations and technical analyses, in November 1997, EPA proposed action addressing the ozone transport problem.
-In its proposal, the EPA found that current SIPs in 22 States and the District of Columbia (23 jurisdictions) were insufficient to provide for attainment and maintenance of the 1-hour standard because they did not regulate NOX emissions that significantly contribute to ozone transport.
+In its proposal, the EPA found that current SIPs in 22 States and the District of Columbia (23 jurisdictions) were insufficient to provide for attainment and maintenance of the 1-hour standard because they did not regulate NO_X emissions that significantly contribute to ozone transport.
 62 FR 60318 (Nov.
 7, 1997).
-The EPA finalized that rule in September 1998, calling on the 23 jurisdictions to revise their SIPs to require NOX emissions reductions within the State to a level consistent with a NOX emissions budget identified in the final rule.
+The EPA finalized that rule in September 1998, calling on the 23 jurisdictions to revise their SIPs to require NO_X emissions reductions within the State to a level consistent with a NO_X emissions budget identified in the final rule.
 63 FR 57356 (Oct.
 27, 1998).
-This final rule is commonly referred to as the NOx SIP Call.
+This final rule is commonly referred to as the NO_x SIP Call.

-3. Time Frame for Taking Action on Attainment Demonstration SIPs for 10 Serious and Severe Areas completeness determination and an additional 12 months for approval or disapproval.)
-EPA believes that it is important to keep the process moving forward in evaluating these plans and, as appropriate, approving them.
+3. Time Frame for Taking Action on Attainment Demonstration SIPs for 10 Serious and Severe Areas disapproval.)
+The EPA believes that it is important to keep the process moving forward in evaluating these plans and, as appropriate, approving them.
 Thus, in today's Federal Register, EPA is proposing to take action on the 10 serious and severe 1-hour ozone attainment demonstration SIPs (located in 13 States and the District of Columbia) and intends to take final action on these submissions over the next 6-12 months.
 The reader is referred to individual dates in this document for specific information on actions leading to EPA's final rulemaking on these plans.

 The States generally submitted the SIPs between April and October of 1998; some States are still submitting additional revisions as described below.
 Under the CAA, EPA is required to approve or disapprove a State's submission no later than 18 months following submission.
-(The statute provides up to 6 months for a
+(The statute provides up to 6 months for a completeness determination and an additional 12 months for approval or